Last Updated on June 9, 2021 by Nancie

 The two Squirrel-Buster Plus feeders I have include “cardinal rings” that allow birds to face the feeder.
 Interestingly, in the years that I’ve had the Squirrel-Buster feeders, I don’t usually see cardinals on them, regardless of the seed in them.
 (I usually fill them with sunflower hearts but sometimes with safflower.)
 They seem willing to wait for platform feeders to be free rather than use tube feeders.

-It’s very possible that if these were the only feeders available, they would use them.
+It’s very possible that if tube feeders were the only feeders available, they would use them.
 I think there are enough other feeders that they like better that they don’t feel the need to use these.

 Cardinals Love One Particular Tube Feeder

-BUT, there is one tube feeder that is very popular with cardinals.
-It is a monster-sized Garden Treasures metal mesh tube feeder I got from the local hardware store years ago.
+BUT, there is one tube feeder that is very popular with cardinals in my yard.
+It is a monster-sized Stokes metal mesh tube feeder I got from the local hardware store years ago.
 The perches require them to sit sideways but that doesn’t seem to bother them here.
 They hang out at this feeder all day long.

 I honestly don’t know why they like this one, but not other tube feeders in my yard.
 The ports and perch length are about the same size, although this feeder’s perches are a little closer to the ports.
-There is also a little lip at the bottom that catches spilled seed where they like to sit and eat.
+There is also a little lip at the bottom that catches spilled seed where they like to sit and eat though.
 The feeder is in the front yard which has fewer feeders and so is usually a bit less busy.

 Cardinals and Bird Dominance at Feeders